kevin-mcneil/CSM-Playbook/frameworks/ai-companion-system/README.md

 4) Include a clear next step or action item

 Keep it under 150 words and easily scannable
-Use straightforward, jargon-free language."
+Use straightforward, jargon-free language.

 ---

 >You can then lightly edit the outputs to match:
-- Your tone
+>- Your tone
-- Your product
+>- Your product
-- Your customer context
+>- Your customer context